-What Should I Say About My Long Island Divorce on Social Media?
+What NOT to Say About Divorce on Social Media

 Getting a divorce is emotional and can make you feel very alone.
 You may be tempted to turn to social media to get support for the end of your marriage, but this could actually have very negative consequences for your case.
 What you say or pictures you post on social media have the power to strip you of things like child custody, alimony, and more.